 Summary

-This research proposal endeavors to deepen our understanding of the complex, spatially, and demographically stratified heat-health interactions within large African cities, specifically foc on Johannesburg.
-It achieves this through three primary objectives: mapping intra-urban heat vulnerability and exposure; using statistical and machine learning methodologies to analyze the lagged impacts of heat-health exposures; and developing a spatially and demographically stratified heat-health outcome prediction model.
+This research proposal endeavors to deepen our understanding of the complex, spatially, and demographically stratified heat-health interactions within large African cities, specifically focusing on Johannesburg.
+It achieves this through three primary objectives: mapping intra-urban heat vulnerability and exposure, using statistical and machine learning methodologies to analyze the lagged impacts of heat-health exposures, and developing a spatially and demographically stratified heat-health outcome prediction model.

 The first aim integrates socio-economic survey data with spatial proxies from Copernicus ERA5 reanalysis and Landsat imagery to map intra-urban heat vulnerability and exposure.
 We employ Principal Component Analysis (PCA) to pinpoint key predictors, then use multi-level clustering to group urban regions with similar vulnerability profiles based on these socio-economic and satellite-derived factors.

-The second aim delves into the analysis of heat-health exposures and their impacts, using weather and climate data and existing longitudinal health datasets collected in Johannesburg.
-Statistical techniques and machine learning methodologies are leveraged to capture the complex, non-linear associations between temperature and morbidity outcomes while also incorporating lag-response relationships.
-The Distributed Lag Non-linear Model (DLNM) serves as a primary tool in thisendeavor.
+The second aim delves into analyzing heat-health exposures and their impacts, using weather and climate data and existing longitudinal health datasets collected in Johannesburg.
+Statistical techniques and machine learning methodologies are leveraged to capture the complex, non-linear associations between temperature and morbidity outcomes while incorporating lag-response relationships.
+The Distributed Lag Non-linear Model (DLNM) is a primary tool in thisendeavor.

-Lastly, the third aim focuses on creating a prediction model for heat-health outcomes.
+Lastly, the third aim is to create a prediction model for heat-health outcomes.
 Insights gained from previous stages will be utilized to develop groups capturing unique combinations of socio-economic and environmental conditions associated with heightened risk.
 Supervised machine learning techniques, such as decision trees and random forests, are employed for predictive modeling.
-The performance of these models will be assessed using various metrics like predictive accuracy and AUC-ROC.
+The performance of these models will be assessed using various metrics like predictive accuracy and AUC-ROC, in addition to calibration and decision-curve analysis.

 By combining these methodologies, this proposal aims to generate a comprehensive and nuanced understanding of how heat impacts health across different groups in Johannesburg, thereby providing critical guidance for necessary interventions and resource allocation.